rust-lang/nomicon/src/subtyping.md

 }
 ```

-All it does it take a mutable reference and a value and overwrite the referent with it.
+All it does is take a mutable reference and a value and overwrite the referent with it.
 What's important about this function is that it creates a type equality constraint.
 It
 clearly says in its signature the referent and the value must be the *exact same* type.